-A complete solution to managing all the systems in an enterprise requires a combination of operating systems with the right management infrastructure and management applications which leverage that infrastructure to manage different types of systems located throughout the enterprise.
+A complete solution to managing all the systems in an enterprise requires a combination of operating systems with the right management infrastructure and management applications that leverage that infrastructure to manage different types of systems located throughout the enterprise.

-Future versions of Windows operating systems will provide a comprehensive infrastructure for system management.
+Windows 95 and other future versions of Windows operating systems will provide a comprehensive infrastructure for system management.
 This infrastructure will collect information about the hardware, operating system, and applications and make that information available to system management applications.
-Access to management information will be provided through standard, documented API's (Win32) and support for transmitting that information over the network will be provided through standard remoting protocols (RPC and SNMP).
-These services will be based on Microsoft's Windows Open Service Architecture (WOSA) for networking to make them available over networking products from multiple vendors.
-This approach will protect the investment customers already have in system management products such as Novell NMS, HP Openview, Sun Net Manager, Intel LanDesk, or IBM LAN NetView, while at the same time facilitating the development of more full-featured management applications from any vendor.
+Access to management information will be provided through standard, documented Win32® application programming interfaces (APIs) and support for transmitting that information over the network will be provided through standard remote protocols, remote procedure calls (RPCs) and simple network management protocol (SNMP).
+These services will be based on the Microsoft Windows Open Systems Architecture (WOSA) for networking to make them available across networking products from multiple vendors.
+This approach will protect the investment customers already have in system management products such as Novell® NMS, HP® Openview, Sun® Net Manager, Intel® LANDesk®, or IBM® LAN NetView®, while at the same time facilitating the development of more full-featured management applications from any vendor.

-Microsoft currently has under development a system management application called Microsoft System Management Server (also known by the code name "Hermes").
-System Management Server will provide features to ease management of multiple types of systems across the enterprise, including MS-DOS, Windows 3.1, Windows for Workgroups, Windows NT or NT Advanced Server systems, and systems from other vendors.
+Microsoft currently has under development a system management application called Microsoft System Management Server (code-named "Hermes").
+System Management Server will provide features to ease management of multiple types of systems across the enterprise, including MS-DOS®, Windows 3.1, Windows for Workgroups, Windows NT® or Windows NT Advanced Server-based systems, and systems from other vendors.
 These features include software distribution and installation, network application management, inventory management, remote control troubleshooting, and performance tuning.
-System Management Server is a Win32 application which runs on Windows NT Advanced Server and records data about the systems it manages in a SQL Server database.
-It provides the required management agents for systems which lack a management infrastructure, and will use the infrastructure built into future versions of Windows to deliver a complete cross-platform solution.
+System Management Server is a Win32-based application that runs on Windows NT Advanced Server and records data about the systems it manages in a SQL Server database.
+It provides the required management agents for systems that lack a management infrastructure, and will use the infrastructure built into future versions of Windows to deliver a complete crossplatform solution.